Find malicious code infections on your website and identify suspicious files

 It is common for many malicious scripts to leave a small marker in the files they have already infected, or they might infect it repeatedly and will cause the website to crash - that is not their intent, they want the website to continue working, for whatever purpose they have in mind for you.

 Comments similar to this:

-This means that this file was identified as a positive result - it identified a malicious piece of code, but it was not a correct result, it was false - called a false positive.
+A "false positive" means that a file was identified as a positive result - it identified a malicious piece of code, but it was not a correct result, it was false - this is what is called a false positive.

-False-positive results are something we try to minimize, but it is a knifes edge trying to identify malicious code vs. actual needed and properly functioning code.
+False-positive results are something we try to minimize, but it can be a knifes edge trying to identify malicious code vs. actual needed and properly functioning code.

 Using "dangerous" PHP functions

 When developing in PHP for WordPress you usually do not need to use, these are "low level" functions that are more commonly used for malicious code.
 The PHP eval() function is such an example.

 The eval function - "evaluates" the parsed string as PHP code, and if valid - it executes the code.